selfrepair/selva-portfolio/content/videos/sokopop/_index.md

 # şokopop
 *may 2019 – december 2022*

-şokopop tackled complex political and social topics in turkish history, making academic research accessible through engaging visual storytelling. the series covered lgbtq+ history, political movements, cultural criticism, and historical revision.
+şokopop tackles complex political and social topics in turkish history, making  research and archives accessible through engaging visual storytelling. the series covered lgbtq+ history, political movements, cultural criticism, and popular culture.

 **[read more about şokopop →](/videos/sokopop/about/)**

-## chronological projects
+## projects I was involved with

 ### 2019
 - **[yıldız sezen blood feud](/videos/sokopop/yildiz-sezen/)**